School

 Reading Time10’

-In this sense, the expression school of Porto really did have the power of a myth: because it belonged to that realm of things that you only know on the condition that you don’t know what they are.
-To paraphrase Gertrude Stein, one could effectively say that the «school of Porto is the school of Porto is the school of Porto is the School of Porto» [«a rose is a rose is a rose is a rose»].
-But if the school has become a myth, if it has been mythologized, it is precisely because at a certain point it had to mystify its own conditions of existence in the context of a rapid transformation of the profession, but also of universities from the end of the 1990s until the final blow that was the crisis of 2009-2015.
-The financial and economic crisis didn’t just call into question an entire model of construction and architecture practice that flourished in Portugal from the 1980s onwards, but the very material conditions — political, social and economic — that supported this model: in other words, the end of the Welfare state project and the definitive affirmation of a neoliberal market order.
+In this sense, the expression “School of Porto” truly possessed the power of a myth: it belonged to that realm of things one can only know on the condition of not knowing what they are.
+To paraphrase Gertrude Stein, one could effectively say that the “Porto School is the Porto School is the Porto School is the Porto School”.
+Yet, if the school became a myth—if it was mythologized — it is precisely because, at a certain point, it had to mystify its own conditions of existence.
+This occurred amidst a rapid transformation of the profession and of universities from the late 1990s until the final blow dealt by the 2009–2015 crisis.
+The financial and economic crisis did more than just challenge a model of construction and architectural practice that had flourished in Portugal since the 1980s; it called into question the very material conditions —political, social, and economic — that sustained it: in other words, the end of the Welfare State project and the definitive rise of a neoliberal market order.

-Well, it was precisely in conversation with Eduardo Souto de Moura in 2023, in an interview for Electra magazine, that I was finally able to recognize the common constituent element that united all these generations of architects — Távora, Siza, Souto de Moura — and that seemed to define the core of this entity that went by the name school of Porto.
+It was precisely in conversation with Eduardo Souto de Moura in 2023, during an interview for Electra magazine, that I was finally able to recognize the common constituent element uniting all these generations of architects — Távora, Siza, Souto de Moura — and which seemed to define the core of this entity known as the School of Porto.
 If it were possible to reduce this element to a single word, I would venture to say: disquiet.
-Perhaps it could even be the title of a monograph: «School of Porto: a principle of disquiet».
-It’s not the drawing, it’s not the project, it’s not the history that defines this school, but the sense of a questioning of the things of the world from the perspective of architecture; a sense of restlessness marked by the tension between the ethical and social mission of architecture and the (in)postponed possibility of its realization as a project of all for all — the city, locus architectonicus; but also, a sense of disquiet present in the relationship between the discipline and the profession, in the tension between the local conditions of practice and the universal language of the disciplinary knowledge of architecture.
+Perhaps it could even serve as the title for a monograph: School of Porto: A Principle of Disquiet.
+It is not the drawing, nor the project, nor history that defines this school, but a sense of questioning the things of the world through the lens of architecture; a restlessness marked by the tension between the ethical and social mission of architecture and the (un)postponed possibility of its realization as a project by all for all — the city, locus architectonicus.
+It is, furthermore, a disquiet found in the relationship between the discipline and the profession, in the tension between the local conditions of practice and the universal language of architectural knowledge.

 - Editor’s note: this text corresponds to the epilogue of a presentation given at the Marques da Silva Foundation (January 2024) about the Távora’s Vila da Feira Market, entitled “The solitude of architecture”.
 This session took place as part of the program commemorating the centenary of Fernando Távora’s birth and the exhibition “Fernando Távora.
 Free thought”, curated by Alexandre Alves Costa.